maciejg-git/litewind-alpine-documentation/documentation/introduction.md

 ### Installation

-To install Alpine and Tailwind follow the instructions in their offical documentation.
+To install Alpine and Tailwind follow the instructions in their offical documentation ([Alpine](https://alpinejs.dev/essentials/installation), [Tailwind CSS](https://tailwindcss.com/docs/installation/using-vite)).
 Here are the simplest and fastest install options to get started.

 #### Alpine